Ventana Wilderness: Topography

+Climate

 Flora and fauna

 Marked vegetation changes occur within the Wilderness, attributable to dramatic climatic and topographic variations coupled with an extensive fire history.
 Much of the Ventana Wilderness is covered by dense communities of chaparral, a group of fire-prone plant species, consisting largely of chamise and various species of manzanita and ceanothus.
 Other plant communities found in area include oak woodland (coast live oak, valley oak, etc.) and pine woodlands (Coulter pine and Knobcone pine).
 Poison oak is found throughout the area.
 Deep narrow canyons cut by the fast moving Big Sur and Little Sur rivers support stands of coastal redwood (some old-growth forest), big leaf maple, and sycamore.
 Small scattered stands of the rare, endemic bristlecone fir may be found on rocky slopes and canyon bottoms.
 Mountain lion, bobcat, bear, deer, fox and coyotes range the wilderness, as does the California condor, reintroduced to the region by the Ventana Wildlife Society.

 Access

 During the 1930s, the United States Civilian Conservation Corps constructed an extensive network of trails and trailheads that provided access to the Wilderness.
 A number of these are no longer in use.
 The Pine Ridge trailhead at Big Sur Station near Pfeiffer Big Sur State Park is by far the most popular starting point.
-Other trailheads include Bottchers Gap, Los Padres Dam, China Camp, and Arroyo Seco.
-Much of the area is very rugged and trails within the Wilderness are frequently overgrown and challenging to follow.
-Off-trail travel can be extremely difficult due to the steep, unstable terrain, and dense vegetation, like Pacific madrone, manzanita, and ceanothus.
-As is the case in most designated Wilderness areas, motorized equipment and mechanized transport are not allowed.
-Hunting of feral pigs (Sus scrofa) or European boar, which were introduced into the Carmel Valley area in 1927, is permitted by license.